rogerpence/librettoUIX/README.md

 </Button>
 ```

 You need to implement the `INotifyPropertyChanged` interface for every property for which you want changes observed.
+You could do this by hand for each class that needs it, but it's easier and better to use a base class like this one.

-To do this, add this class to your project:
+Add this class to your WPF project:

 ```
 using System.Collections.Generic;